An account option for holding cash at Betterment

 We allow our customers to generate wire transfer instructions directly from within their Betterment account.
 To wire funds into your Cash Reserve or cash goal, click here and select your cash account or goal.
 From there, we’ll generate instructions for you and if you’d like, we can even email you the instructions once you click “Email me instructions” at the bottom of the page.
 Please note, we do not charge a fee for incoming wire transfers, but your bank may charge you a fee for sending one. ...Read More

 Is there a limit to withdrawals from Cash Reserve?

 Unlike transfers from a savings account at a typical bank, Cash Reserve and cash goals have no transfer limits on how many times you can move money from your accounts.Read More

 What happened to Smart Saver?

 Smart Saver was a low-risk investment account that was designed to earn a higher yield than a typical savings account through the use of short-term treasury bonds.
-We’ve replaced this offering with our high-yield cash offering, Cash Reserve.
+We’ve replaced this offering with our cash offering, Cash Reserve.
 If you had “free time” on your Smart Saver account, that free time won’t correspond to Cash Reserve.
-We know that it might not seem ideal to you to lose the free time, but our hope is that our new cash management tools will fit your needs by helping you ...Read More
+We know that it might not seem ideal to you to lose the free time, but our hope is that our new cash management tools will fit your needs by helping you spend and save ...Read More

 How can I fund my Cash Reserve account?